Methodology

 24h range

-Min and max of p50 observed across the rolling 24-hour window. captures the volatility of each provider, not just its central tendency.
+Min and max of p50 observed across the rolling 24-hour window.
+Captures the volatility of each provider, not just its central tendency.

 Δ field